materialsproject/fireworks/docs/installation_tutorial.rst

 You have now stored a FireWork in the database!
 It is now ready to be launched.

-Launch a FireWork on the central server
+Launch a Rocket on the central server
 =======================================

-Usually, a FireWork would be run on a worker node and on a queuing system.
-Here, we demonstrate running a FireWork on the central server and without a queue.
+A Rocket executes a stored FireWork.
+Usually, a Rocket would be run on a worker node and on a queuing system.
+For now, we will run the Rocket on the central server itself and without a queue.

 1. Navigate to any clean directory.
 For example::